 Yoga has become one of the year’s leading fitness trends due to its ability to blend health and wellness into one rejuvenating workout.
 Spas such as Miraval Resort & Spa in Arizona offer a healing Nâga experience, where strands of thick silk are used to suspend clients.
 Deep stretching and massaging are involved to create the ultimate state of relaxation and restore circulation.
 Tourism companies like Invigorate Travel create customized wellness excursions for small groups looking to get out of stress mode and into mindfulness.

-Trends in Health and Wellness Tourism
+Health and Wellness Tourism Trends

 Last year, 71% of consumers became more aware of wellness travel, and 86% of travel advisors expect wellness tourism to grow.
 As wellness tourism awareness grows, a number of trends have captivated travelers.
 Here are a few of the trends dominating the current health and wellness travel landscape.